When I first became a Christian, I was told to, “Keep short accounts with God.”

 Apparently, I was supposed to confess all the sins I committed to God every day.
 This struck me as odd.
 But I didn’t grow up in a Christian home and my Christian friends seemed to think it was a good idea, so I just went along with it.
 But it created a picture in my mind of God sitting in heaven like a Heavenly Accountant with a red pen ticking off my debts.
 What if I missed one, and didn’t confess all my sins?

 Furthermore, some sins aren’t single acts and therefore more difficult to itemize, for example, wrong thinking and inappropriate attitudes.
 My struggle was also with “sins of omission”—lack of love, lack of tolerance, lack of faith.
 I didn’t find that merely confessing them changed anything.
-The other problem was, I couldn’t imagine why God would be interested in hearing lists of everyone’s shortcomings.
+The other problem was, that I couldn’t imagine why God would be interested in hearing lists of everyone’s shortcomings.
 It wasn’t like God didn’t know.
 I found the exercise tedious and I wondered if God was bored too.

 Then, one day I heard a sermon entitled, Up-to-the-Minute Forgiveness.
 It was life-changing.
 I learnt that I could live a guilt-free life.
 God isn’t the stingy accountant, meting out his grace sin by sin.
 His grace is abundant, not barely covering our sins, but it’s a river covering a multitude of sins.
 I don’t have to worry that I might die with unconfessed sin in my life because his grace covers all my sins.